t09/org.openhab.binding.rainbird/README.md

 * second-accurate values for HomeKit / rules can be supported.

-*Note:* Slider needs to be done as custom widget
+*Note:* Slider needs to be done as custom widget and is not implemented

-## not implanted
+## not implemented
 * option to skip zones
 * option to de/activate a zone

-Known Limitations
+## known limitations
+* This is an experimental binding [BETA]
+* may not work on other controllers than LNK2
+* debugging is not guaranteed

+## Donations
+BTC: 3EaR4sURisXD2pjCToscZAwgFTNXZNXj95